Skip to main content

 why not get a scooter?

-I've always had the idea of getting a scooter, for the one and only reason:
+I've always had the idea of getting a scooter since high school, for the one and only reason:

-that might just be me, I'm not saying that everyone thinks the same, but it's safe to say that many people are influenced by status, identity, ownership, and control, me too, and those do cause serious problems to the society
+that might just be me, I'm not saying that everyone thinks the same, but it's safe to say that many people are influenced by status, identity, ownership, and control, me too, that's just not for me

-and I'm grateful that I live in taipei, public transportation is awesome here, so there isn't really a need to get one
+I'm grateful that I live in taipei, public transportation is awesome here, so that's one less reason for it

 so, what got me into it? and how?